mynameismyna/mynameismyna/README.md

 The driver is selected from a drop-down list of installed ODBC drivers.

 By default the connection dialog fills in the Server as `192.168.129.15` and the Database as `BORAOZMAN`.
+You also specify the **View Name** here.
 Whatever values you last used are saved to `connection.json` so they appear automatically the next time you open the program.

 Query results appear in a table that fills the lower portion of the window.
 Use the **A+** and **A-** buttons to zoom text within this area only, and toggle **Bold** or **Italic** to format the table contents without resizing the main window.

-You can specify the name of a SQL view and a search term.
-The application will match the term across every column in that view and list the results in the table, similar to an elastic search.
+Enter a search term to look up rows in the chosen view.
+The application matches the term across all columns in that view, similar to an elastic search, and displays the results in a table.

 ```bash
 python stock_cari_gui.py